 About Carl R. Trueman

-Carl Trueman is Professor in the Department of Biblical and Religious Studies at Grove City College, Pennsylvania.
+Carl Trueman is Professor of Biblical and Religious Studies at Grove City College, Pennsylvania.
 He was previously Paul Woolley Professor of Historical Theology and Church History at Westminster Theological Seminary, Philadelphia, Pennsylvania.
 He has contributed to the Dictionary of Historical Theology, the Dictionary of National Biography, The Cambridge Companion to Reformation Theology and the Blackwell Companion to Modern Theology.